MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/learn-the-tools.md

 2. Select Try It.
 Allow Remote Assist Mobile to access your Camera.
 3. If instead you click Sign In, you can go to the Menu.
 4. Select Try the Tools.
 Allow Remote Assist Mobile to access your Camera.
-5. In the tutorial experience, you are prompted to move your phone to map your space.
-You will see yellow tracking dots
+5. Once you are in the tutorial experience, you are prompted to move your phone to map your space.
-6. Sele

-or on the Learn the Tools tab.
-Allow Remote Assist Mobile to access your Camera.

-Move phone to map your space
-Select the arrow tool. tap to place an arrow
+6. Select the arrow tool.
+7. Tap and drag to place an arrow.
-Select the inking tool. now draw a line.
+8. Select the inking tool.
-Now, you can move freely . change color, try undo and trash icons
+9. Draw a line or circle.
+10. Practice placing and using other annotations.
+You can use the Color, Undo, or Trash icons.